Buildwise-Studios/BuildwiseLanding/replit.md

 ## Overview

-Buildwise is a modern full-stack web application for an MVP development consulting agency.
-The application is built with a React frontend and Express.js backend, featuring a marketing website that showcases the company's services, approach, and team.
-The architecture emphasizes modern web development practices with TypeScript, component-based design, and responsive UI.
+Buildwise is a modern frontend-only React application for an MVP development consulting agency.
+The application is a static marketing website that showcases the company's services, approach, and team.
+The architecture emphasizes modern web development practices with TypeScript, component-based design, and responsive UI using Vite for fast development.

 ## System Architecture